Here’s a quick step-by-step guide for signing up with Bluehost and choosing a web hosting plan.

 That doesn’t extend to the domain.
 If you get a domain from Bluehost and then cancel within the first 30 days, they will deduct the necessary amount for the yearly domain fee.
 So, keep this in mind in case you ever need to get your money back.

-Once you’ve finished this step, you’ll be greeted with this confirmation.
+Once you’ve finished this step, you’ll be greeted with a confirmation.

 NOTE: Remember to create a new password for your Bluehost account.